Last updated on May 13, 2019

 Hearing aids can do so much to improve your quality of life.
-They can motivate you to return to social environments, help stave off dementia and Alzheimer’s, and prevent falls, along with so much more.
+They can motivate you to return to social environments, help stave off dementia and Alzheimer’s, prevent falls, and so much more.
 They can make your life and the lives of those around you more comfortable, so you and your family don’t have to yell to hear each other or argue over the volume of the television.

-It’s important to brush the tip of your hearing aid (the part that goes in your ear) and the microphone (typically found on the body of the hearing aid under or near the base of the tubing) on a daily basis.
-This helps to get rid of any dust, earwax, dirt, oil (from your hair), or other debris that can muffle the sound coming through your hearing aid or cause feedback (whistling).
-It is best to do this at the end of the day as part of your evening routine.
+It’s important to gently brush the tip of your hearing aid (the part that goes in your ear) and the microphone (typically found on the body of the hearing aid under or near the base of the tubing).
+Doing this every day helps to get rid of any dust, earwax, dirt, oil from hair, and other debris that muffles the sound or causes whistling feedback.
+It is best to clean your hearing aid at the end of the day as part of your evening routine.

 You should also clean your hearing aid tubes regularly with the wire tool.
 Start by removing the tubes from the body of the hearing aid.
 Then, insert the wire through the base of the tubing so that it comes out of the tip (the other end).
 Wipe the end of the wire clean before pulling it back through the tube, and then wipe it down again.
 Repeat this step as necessary until the tubing is clean.

+Now that you know how to clean hearing aids, let’s talk about general hearing aid maintenance.
 Like a car, there are several working parts that make a hearing aid work, and practicing good maintenance will keep your hearing aids running at optimum performance.
 Every three months, you should replace the tips and tubing of your hearing aids, as these do eventually wear out.

-Be sure to replace the battery in your aids if the sound is weak, intermittent, or gone altogether.
+Be sure to replace the battery if the sound is weak, intermittent, or gone altogether.
 The battery’s life depends on your hearing aid’s style and how you use it.
 You may also want to rotate or flip the controls on the hearing aid every few days or so (probably not while it’s in your ear) to clear any dust or lint that may have gotten caught in the controls.